j-AIWG/java-ai-resource/educational-resource/docs/70-learning-paths/10-new-to-java-for-ai/80-optional-java-tricks.md

 ---
-title: Link 10 Genai 30 Using Llms In Code 30 Frameworks 10 Langchain4J
+title: Optional Java Tricks
-sidebar_position: 30
+sidebar_position: 80
 hide_title: true

-linked_resource: ../10-genai-30-using-llms-in-code-30-frameworks-10/langchain4j.md

 # REQUIRED TAGS — fill in all of these: